 UHS stands for Ultra High Speed and offers high performance on UHS-compatible devices.
 This speed class is known for very rapid data transfer – up to 312 megabytes per second – from the SD card hardware to the device central processing unit (CPU), otherwise known as bus-interface speed.
 These classes include UHS 1 (U1) and UHS 3 (U3) and support full HD to 4K video formats.
 UHS classes are used in UHS-compatible devices such as action cams for real-time broadcasts, large-size HD videos, and high-quality professional HD.

 Video Speed Class

-Sometime soon, you should start to find cards marked with the “V” speed class.
-These cards will offer the fastest speeds available and best performance for ultra-high resolution, high-quality videos, and multi-file recording.
+Cards marked with the “V” speed class offer the fastest speeds available and best performance for ultra-high resolution, high-quality videos, and multi-file recording.
 Multi-file recording refers to video data recorded simultaneously with data from another sensor, like location and altitude data in drones, for example.
 The Video Speed Classes are V6, V10, V30, V60, and V90, and the numbers correspond with the minimum write speed in megabytes per second.
 This class supports from HD format up to 8K video in drones, 360-degree cameras, action cams, and VR cameras.

 And now for the infographic:

 Tiffiny brings over a decade of technology marketing experience to Tuxera as our Head of Marketing.
 Before joining Tuxera in 2016, she wrote about technology, consumer electronics, and industrial tech for Nokia, Microsoft, KONE Corporation, and many others.
 Around the office, we know Tiffiny for her love of geek culture, console gaming, and her adoration for Cloud City’s Baron Administrator, Lando Calrissian.